svaret/yfitops/README.md

 - https://www.discogs.com/forum/thread/732352

-How to get random album cover for an artist:
+How to get random album cover for an artist, exchange "pinchers" for "your" artist:

 - http://localhost:5000?artist=pinchers